 Kayla began chasing passport stamps as a teenager and hasn’t stopped since.
-Her love for building communities through the sharing of travel online evolved into pursuing social media marketing, a role perfectly aligned with her passions.
+Her love for storytelling and building communities – both on and offline – blossomed into her becoming a social media marketer, a role perfectly aligned with her passions.

 With a background as a former travel agent and passionate social media marketer, her experience aligned perfectly with SmartFlyer’s Marketing and Social Media Manager role.
 She is passionate about empowering the ever-growing community of Smarties to approach social media marketing with authenticity while working in tandem with travel industry partners to tell their stories through the SmartFlyer lens.
 Always on the hunt for the next hot travel trend, you can typically find Kayla reading, running, writing, and consuming content, an americano (or glass of wine, depending on the time!) rarely out of reach.

 I’m a super visual person, so putting together a virtual board of interesting spots is a must.
 I’ll bookmark cafés that I want to try, murals I need to find, and shots of the scenery that I’m dying to discover with my own eyes.
 Of course, if there are any special restaurants I want to try, I’ll try and snag a res prior to departure.
 For me, packing is always an afterthought!
 I’m totally the one throwing things in my suitcase a few hours before an international flight, barely able to get it zipped.

 Take all the pictures.
 Capture as much video as you want.
 But don't interupt your travel experience by trying to post to social media in the moment.
 For me, travel is about human connection and being in the moment.
 You'll lose out on that if you're too worried about editing your photo while on the top of a mountain.
 Wait until you're back to your hotel for the night (or better yet, when the trip is over) to start sharing your experience online; that way, you can ensure that you were present when it was happening and then able to relive it when you share the destination with your community.